Hudson River PCBs Superfund Site

 The Hudson River PCBs Superfund Site is the former location of General Electric capacitor manufacturing plants.
 The Site begins at Hudson Falls and Fort Edward, upstream of 14 counties in New York and 2 counties in New Jersey.
 Between 1947 to 1977, GE facilities expelled 1.3 million pounds of PCBs, rendering fish of the Hudson River toxic, ultimately resulting in the closure of several local commercial and recreational fisheries.

 In 2002, the EPA issued a Record of Decision (ROD) to focus on the cleanup of 40 miles of the most contaminated stretch of the Hudson River.
-The cleanup will be conducted in two phases, dredging approximately 2.65 million cubic yards of PCB-contaminated sediment.
+The cleanup was conducted in two phases, dredging approximately 2.65 million cubic yards of PCB-contaminated sediment.
 GE carried out Phase I in May through November 2009 during which 283,000 cubic yards of PCB-contaminated sediment were dredged from six miles of the Upper Hudson River near Fort Edward.
+After careful investigation and assessment of the work done by GE, Phase II began and was completed in 2015.
+ESC provided technical assistance for Phase II of the project.

 Resources